cozybearca/django-client-framework-docs/docs/html/_sources/client-refs/CollectionManager.rst.txt

     pagination.
 It sends a ``GET`` request to the server.

     query
         A dictionary of query parameters that eventually get encoded as the query parts of the URL.
 The key names are agnostic to :django:`Django's QuerySet API <models/querysets>`.
 Keys such as ``id__in`` (with an array of ids as the value) are supported.
 See :django:`Django's Field lookups
         <models/querysets/#field-lookups>`.
-Any value of the list/array type will
-        have ``[]`` appended after the key name.

         For example, a query dictionary of (in JSON format)